Maui vs Kauai: Which Hawaiian Island to Choose (10 Key Differences Explained)

 We saved by balancing paid activities with lots of free hikes and beach days on both islands.

-Most Beautiful Hawaiian Island: Maui vs Kauai
+Most Beautiful Hawaiian Island

 This is one of those questions we get asked the most.
 And honestly?
 It’s so hard to answer because beauty is everywhere in Hawaii.
 But the type of beauty varies.